masonwang025/cs-club-website/README.md

 # cs-club-website

-The <a href="https://cs-club.netlify.app">SHS computer science club website</a>, built with React and GSAP.
+The <a href="https://shscsclub.com">SHS computer science club website</a>, built with React.

 <i>We reveal the power of coding, one line at a time.</i>